-Economics Level 2 12ECO

-Entry Criteria: Obtaining 14 credits in Level 1 Economics OR obtaining 12 credits in Level 1 English AND Level 1 Mathematics OR at the discretion of the HOD AS No. Descriptor Lovo AS NO. Descriptor Leve

-AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits 91222 Analyse inflation using economic concepts and models 2 4 91223 Analyse international trade using economic concepts and models 2 4 91224 Analyse economic growth using economic concepts/models 2 4 91225 Analyse unemployment using economic concepts and models 2 4 91226 Analyse statistical data relating to two contemporary economic issues 2 4 91227 Analyse how government policies and contemporary economic issues interact 2 6
+Economics Level 2 Entry Criteria: Obtaining 14 credits in Level 1 Economics OR obtaining 12 credits in Level 1 English AND Level 1 Mathematics OR at the discretion of the HOD 12ECO AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits HOD: Mr Tyronne Calvert 91222 Analyse inflation using economic concepts and models 2 4 91223 Analyse international trade using economic concepts and models 2 4 91224 Analyse economic growth using economic concepts/models 2 4 91225 Analyse unemployment using economic concepts and models 2 4 91227 Analyse how government policies and contemporary economic issues interact 2 6 To explore th To develop a economic aff To develop a n understanding of the economic problems and processes, such as the marketplace, whic e economic issues of trade, growth and inflation. nd/or enlarge upon those skills and concepts to analyse and interpret economic informati Where does th To Level 3 Econ Cost: Workbooks and d study guides \$90.